-The CEU is defined as ten contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction.
-To compute the number of clock hours that can be awarded, the number of 60-minute clock hours attributed to actual classroom activity is divided by ten.
-Therefore, if a class is two days at 8 hours per day, the units awarded would equal 1.6 CEUs.
+The CEU is defined as ten (10) contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction.
+To compute the number of clock hours that can be awarded, the number of 60-minute clock hours attributed to actual classroom activity is divided by ten (10).
+Therefore, if a class is two days at eight (8) hours per day, the units awarded would equal 1.6 CEUs.
 Instructional hours do not include breaks, meals, registration time, etc.1

 NCRA and CAPR strongly believe that different individuals learn differently, and therefore continuing education must be flexible.
-To that end, credential holders may earn CEUs either through activities that have been pre-approved by NCRA, or they may apply for CEUs for non-pre-approved activities, provided that those activities meet the criteria contained in this document.
-Both pre-approved and non- pre-approved activities are subject to the same criteria for CEU eligibility.
+To that end, credential holders may earn CEUs through activities that have been preapproved by NCRA.
+Preapproved activities are subject to the same criteria for CEU eligibility.

 Section 1.05: Definition of the Professional Development Credit (PDC)

-The Professional Development Credit (PDC) was instituted by CAPR to measure professional development activities which do not conform to the definition of a CEU but are nonetheless viewed by CAPR as holding significant value to NCRA and/or its constituent professions, as well as to the credential holder’s professional development.
+The Professional Development Credit (PDC) was instituted by CAPR to measure professional development activities that do not conform to the definition of a CEU but nonetheless hold significant value to NCRA and/or its constituent professions as well as to the credential holder’s professional development.

-Unlike the CEU, the PDC is not based on clock hours, but on the relative value of the activity as determined by CAPR.
-Also unlike the CEU, PDC’s are available only via specific, pre-approved activities.
+Unlike the CEU, the PDC is not based on clock hours but on the relative value of the activity as determined by CAPR (see below).
+Also unlike the CEU, PDCs are available only via specific, preapproved activities.